 What Shoes To Wear With A White Suit

 Never.
 Ever.
 Black.
 Unlike other suiting occasions, a white suit leaves little margin for error when it comes to footwear and dark coloured shoes are certain to ruin your vibe.
 They add weight and throw off the nonchalance which a white suit inevitably imbues on the wearer.

 Instead (and depending on the occasion) look at alternative options.
 A pair of Common Projects sneakers in white or even blush lend an attitude whilst still maintaining a level of polish.
 Alternatively, a loafer in a lighter shade of brown or a suede espadrille are both great options that can be worn time and time again.

-Regardless of the footwear you opt for, I would discourage socks as they make for a more Winter-y ensemble.
-Instead, talk your tailor about having your trousers hemmed with a thick cuff that hits just on the ankle bone.
+Regardless of the footwear you opt for, we’d discourage socks as they make for a more Winter-y ensemble.
+Instead, talk to your tailor about having your trousers hemmed with a thick cuff that hits just on the ankle bone.
 This will make for a sharp look and stop you from dipping into a territory that’s too casual.

 White Suit Materials & Shades

 Not all suits are made equal and this is even more so the case for a white one.
 Fabric and construction are everything and this will ultimately be what distinguishes you from looking like John Travolta in Saturday Night Fever.